lambdaclass/concrete/ROADMAP.md

 target/profile stack budget, and an explicit failure-path policy.
 A stack budget may come from an explicit policy or a named target-profile default; do not derive a universal byte threshold from the current example corpus.
+Freeze and policy-enforce the relevant R-0445 resource facts; do not invent a new predictable-only resource analyzer. `unknown` is a failed predictable precondition unless an explicit trusted assumption names and scopes the missing boundary.

 ### Task R-0221